 7) Transcriber – Are You a Fast and Accurate Typists?

-There are three basic types of transcription, general, medical and legal (medical and legal require additional training).
-While this seems like a job that anyone can do — you do need to possess excellent listening skills and an advanced understanding of the English language.
+There are three types of transcription, general, medical, and legal (the latter two require additional training).
+While this seems like a job that anyone can do –, you need to possess excellent listening skills and an advanced understanding of the English language.

-How Transcribers Earn Money:
+How Transcribers Earn Money

-8) Bookkeeper – Are You a Number's Geek?
+8) Bookkeeper – Are You a Numbers Geek?

 Do you love numbers?
-Are you organized and through?
+Are you organized and thorough?
 Then working from home as a bookkeeper may be your calling.
 Bookkeepers help small business owners manage their monthly income and expenses.
 With the right accounting software, bookkeepers can run their businesses 100 percent online, any time of the day.
 Bookkeepers don't need a college degree like accountants, but taking an online course or interning for a company can help you learn the ropes.

 To see if you have the right personality for bookkeeping, check out this free 3-part training from the Bookkeepers.

-How Bookkeepers Make Money:
+How Proofreaders Make Money

 Originally published September 18, 2014.
-Content updated on July 2, 2018.
+Content updated on July 29, 2020.